-ProductionTraditionally production planning software was a separate package or an independingly functioning module in Enterprise.
+ProductionTraditionally production planning software was a separate package or an independingly functioning module in Standard ERP.
 The level of administration needed was high and reporting took a long time.

 You will be able to run all standard production operations like technology base, production logistics, planning and scheduling.
 On top of that you will find out how easy it is to handle and track batches and serial numbers.
 A part of supported quality management processes are easy tracking of working hours and productivity through CRM integration and easily getting very detailed post-calculation and other statistics reports, which take a long time to create in competitive solutions.